Hack-Southwest-Hackathon/hackahton/README.md

 # Front End
 Our front end is built around the react.js web framework.
 We designed it with mobile users in mind as we identified it as the platform of preference for our target audience.

+# Market Analysis
+We performed a market analysis that resulted in slides studying the evolution of the fraud market.
+As displayed by the adjacent pictures, it is unfortunately a growing and expanding market.
+But at Frauducation we can help mitigate that!

+# Target User Persona
+Our plans is to first target international students, then move on to students in general and at a later stage provide several modules targeting other populations exposed to fraud.

+Our first initial user persona is:
+Occupation: International Student
+Age: 18 to 25
+Country of Origin: Outside of the UK, especially if outside of Europe
+Engagement: Short attention span due to social medias, need to engage them with colors and quick moving content.
+Technological Abilities: Highly used to technology and online learning

+# Business Model
+To deliver our product to market, we plan to enter it via University Collaboration.
+While students are our target market, we do not expect them to pay for this service.
+However, our service being invaluable for universities, we can ask for compensation yearly by offering our services for free to each cohort.
+This would be a member based pricing, meaning that universities would pay a small price for each student they want to be able to access the program.

 ## Demo
 ![Frauducation Bot Example](https://i.imgur.com/ulkazyq.gif)